 - watermelon (have you tried grilled Watermelon Pizza)

 Have you tried Cold Smoked Cheese?
 These strawberries would pair perfectly, and totally delicious.

 Strawberries and basil are a winning combination.
 How does a Strawberry Basil Tequila Cocktail sound?

 Since we are on the topic of grilled fruit, have you ever tried a grilled fruit cocktail?
 Try your bbq bartending skills making a Grilled Nectarine & Bourbon Patio Punch.
 The perfect drink for a sunny afternoon.
 A hit at bbq parties too.

 Need some great ways to use fresh strawberries?
 18 Fresh Strawberry Recipes has lots of delicious recipes!

-Speaking of apples, Grilled Smoked Apples will knock your socks off.
+Speaking of apples, Smoked Apples will knock your socks off.
 Topped with vanilla ice cream, this is the ultimate BBQ party dessert.

 Have I got your tastebuds salivating yet?
 Believe me, once you taste grilled strawberries, you will want to eat them all year long.
 Healthy, gluten-free, super easy to make.
 Great for brunch, afternoons on the patio, and dessert too.

 Simple, delicious Grilled Balsamic Strawberries make summer eating fun.

 What is your favourite dessert to grill?